Sea Scouts (Scouting Ireland): History of Sea Scouting (Ireland)

 Over 40-years later, x28 BP-18s can still be found floating in the lakes, rivers and coasts across the Country.

 In the 1980s, CBSI remove Sea Scouting from their programme and develop a Water Activities Centre at Killaloe on Lough Derg on the Shannon.
-In 1985, SAI published a new series of handbooks covering the nautical requirements of the Sea Scout programme (Sea Training Handbooks, Parts 1 & 2), and also a Sea Scout Leaders Handbook.
+In 1985, SAI published a new series of handbooks covering the nautical requirements of the Sea Scout programme (Sea Training Handbooks, Parts 1 and 2), and also a Sea Scout Leaders Handbook.
 These books are a wealth of information and are used a base standard for the next decades.

 From 1998 to 2002, SAI complete a very detailed examination of the Sea Scouting programme.
 This included a country-wide survey of all Sea Scout Troops, with questionnaires for each Scout and Leader on training schemes and programmes, uniform, activities and competitions.
 A committee was established to examine the Sea Scout Programme in detail, using the Renewed Approach to Programme (RAP) method recommended by World Scouting.
 This was a lengthy process involving 9 stages, with masses of paperwork.
 The new programme was designed, and a new advancement Badge Scheme was devised to implement it.
 The new Sea Scout Programme was launched in 2002, and includes a completely revised Progress Scheme, balanced between ashore and afloat, with a wide choice of activities.

 Following the merger in 2004 of SAI and CBSI to create Scouting Ireland, a lengthy programme review process commenced to review every aspect of youth programme delivered by Scouting Ireland.
-In 2010 the ONE Programme became the programme of Scouting Ireland and is used in all 5 Programme Sections.
+In 2010 the ONE Programme became the programme of Scouting Ireland and is used in all five Programme Sections.
 As a result, Sea Scout Groups now deliver a Sea Scouting programme to all their youth members, from age 6 to age 26.
 This takes the shape of the Nautical Training Scheme, a programme accessible to all Sea Scouting and Scout Groups.

+In 2022, a significant nautical programme review was conducted to ensure Sea Scouting remain attractive to young people and accessible to volunteer Scout Groups regardless their level of skill or resources available.
+With this output as the goal, the Scouting Ireland SAILS Framework was developed.
+It was a new nautical programme pathway comprising Safety Afloat, Adventures Afloat, Inclusion Afloat, Leadership Afloat, and Sustainability Afloat, an entire ecosystem with over 1,000 badges awarded to young people in its first six months.